Facts in Data Annotation

 Each data collection or annotation project has its specific characteristics, and therefore the selection of the right team is vital to guarantee an efficient achievement of the project goals.
 Sigma selects the team based on the skills and knowledge of its vetted candidates as well as on their previous experience in similar projects.

 High quality human annotation is not only a matter of training and experience.
-It requires people with a very specific profile.
-For example, but not only, people who has attention to detail and patience, This is why Sigma does not crowdsource, but selects candidates with very particular profiles and skills, and trains them to produce consistent and high-quality annotations.
+It requires candidates with a very specific profile.
+For example, but not only, annotators who pay great attention to detail and are very patient in the annotation process.
+This is why Sigma does not crowdsource, but selects candidates with very particular profiles and skills, and trains them to produce consistent and high-quality annotations.
 Please, read our white paper on ML-assisted data annotation to learn more.

 What is an adapted user interface?